jimchen1551/NYCU-CS/Computer organization/README.md

+# Computer organization
-Computer organization was taught by J. J. Shann in the summer semester of 2022.
+This course was taught by J. J. Shann in the summer semester of 2022.
 Lab 1: Programming in MIPS
 Lab 2: ALU and Shifter by Verilog
 Lab 3: Single-cycle CPU by Verilog